x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/install-the-exchange-um-troubleshooting-tool-exchange-2013-help.md

   - Windows Remote Management (WinRM) 2.0 and Windows PowerShell V2 (Windows6.0-KB968930.msu).
 See Microsoft Knowledge Base article 968930, [Windows Management Framework Core package (Windows PowerShell 2.0 and WinRM 2.0)](https://support.microsoft.com/help/968930).

   - Microsoft Unified Communications Managed API 2.0 Core Runtime (UcmaRuntimeWebDownloadX64.msi).
-See [Unified Communications Managed API 2.0, Core Runtime (64-bit)](https://go.microsoft.com/fwlink/p/?linkid=198175).

   - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts in the Exchange admin center](keyboard-shortcuts-in-the-exchange-admin-center-2013-help.md).